FusionAuth/fusionauth-site/site/_posts/2020-04-27-securing-asp-netcore-razor-pagees-app-with-oauth.md

 The web application we are going to build is going to be on port 5000, and `signin-oidc` is an endpoint provided by the authentication library.
 We're setting things up so that the Authorization Code grant will work.
 Write down the `Client ID` and `Client Secret`, as we'll need that information later.
 When you are done configuring this section, the OAuth tab of your application should look like this:

-{% include _image.html src="/assets/img/blogs/authorization-code-grant-asp-net/aspnet-application-oauth-setup-screen.png" alt="The OAuth settings for the 'dotnetcore' application." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/authorization-code-grant-asp-net/aspnet-application-oauth-setup-screen.png" alt="The OAuth settings for the 'dotnetcore' application." class="img-fluid" figure=false %}

 Next, go to the JWT tab.
 We need to enable JSON Web Token signing and tell FusionAuth to use the previously generated RSA keypair.
 Update the "Access token signing key" and "Id token signing key" to point to that keypair.
 When you are done, the JWT tab should look like this:

-{% include _image.html src="/assets/img/blogs/authorization-code-grant-asp-net/aspnet-application-jwt-screen.png" alt="The JWT settings for the 'dotnetcore' application." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/authorization-code-grant-asp-net/aspnet-application-jwt-screen.png" alt="The JWT settings for the 'dotnetcore' application." class="img-fluid" figure=false %}

 Click the blue "Save" icon to save all the settings you just configured.
 We're done with FusionAuth.
 (Unless you need to add a user, in which case, go to the "Users" section and add one.
 Make sure to add them to the "dotnetcore" application by creating the appropriate user registration.)